Palau Aggressor - Palau LiveaboardInquiry

 Palau Aggressor - cabins

-The cabins include 8 deluxe which have a queen and single bunk and one double cabin (#9) with a full and single bunk, private head and shower.
+The cabins include 8 deluxe which have a queen and single bunk and picture window and one double cabin (#9) with a full and single bunk, private head and shower and porthole window looking onto the dive deck.

-The Double stateroom located on the dive deck has a double bed and a single bed in bunk style layout.
+The Double stateroom (cabin #9) located on the dive deck has a double bed and a single bed in bunk style layout and porthole window looking onto the dive deck.

-The Deluxe stateroom has a queen size bed and a single bed in bunk style layout with a porthole window.
+The Deluxe staterooms (cabin #1-8) on the main deck have a queen size bed and a single bed in bunk style layout with a picture window.

 All Staterooms have a private bathroom and shower with hairdryer and individual climate control.

-The Deluxe stateroom has a queen size bed and a single bed in bunk style layout with a porthole window.
+The Deluxe staterooms have a queen size bed and a single bed in bunk style layout with a picture window.

-The stateroom has a private bathroom and shower with hairdryer and individual climate control.
+The stateroom has a private bathroom and shower with hairdryer, closet and individual climate control.

 Hanging on the sun deck